10 Financial Resolutions for 2020

-Roughly 45% of Americans make New Year’s resolutions each January, according to research from the University of Scranton.
-We are, it seems, taken by the spirit that led Benjamin Franklin to advise: “Be always at war with your vices, at peace with your neighbors, and let each New Year find you a better man.”
+Roughly 80% of Americans plan to make New Year’s resolutions for 2020, according to a new WalletHub survey.
+This time of year, it seems we are taken by the spirit that led Benjamin Franklin to advise: “Be always at war with your vices, at peace with your neighbors, and let each New Year find you a better man.”

 We all have our fair share of vices and room for improvement, especially when it comes to money.
 So it’s unsurprising that financially-themed resolutions are among the most popular made each new year.
-But the fact that less than 10% of resolution-makers achieve their goals is not a good sign for hopes of improved money management.
+In fact, nearly 4 in 10 people plan to make a financial resolution for 2020, and money trails only health in resolution popularity.

 - Sign up for credit monitoring